Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 President Mohamed Abdullahi Mohamed, best known by his nickname Farmajo, earlier this month signed a law approved by parliament which extended his mandate by two years.

-On Sunday night, sporadic bursts of heavy gunfire rang out across the capital after fighting broke out between government forces and soldiers allied -- mainly by all-important clan ties -- to the various opposition leaders.
+On Sunday night, sporadic bursts of heavy gunfire rang out across the capital after fighting broke out between government forces and soldiers allied along clan lines to various opposition leaders.

-The clashes -- mainly in the northern neighbourhoods of Sanca and Marinaya and the busy KM4 crossroads in the centre -- began after dozens of opposition supporters marched in protest against Farmajo's term extension.
+Three people -- two police officers and one opposition fighter -- were killed in the clashes, police said Monday.

-Tensions remained high on Monday, with soldiers supporting the opposition vowing to remove the president by force.
+Tensions remained high with soldiers supporting the opposition vowing to remove the president by force.

-"Former president Farmajo is a dictator... he wants to stay in power with force, we are against that, we will continue fighting until he leaves," said military commander Abdulkadkir Mohamed Warsame, who backs former Prime Minister Hassan Ali Khaire, one of the presidential candidates.
+"Former president Farmajo is a dictator... he wants to stay in power with force, we are against that, we will continue fighting until he leaves," said military commander Abdulkadkir Mohamed Warsame, who backs former Prime Minister Hassan Ali Khaire, and was running against Farmajo for the presidency.

-Warsame, who said the opposition was in control of the northern Hawle Wadag district, said "now we want to take over the presidency ... we will not stop our fighting, we can stop only when we die." - 'Stop the fighting' - Some residents of the capital left their homes in tense neighbourhoods.
+Warsame, who said the opposition was in control of the northern Hawle Wadag district, said "now we want to take over the presidency ... we will not stop our fighting, we can stop only when we die." - 'Stop the fighting' - The fighting had "sharpened" clan divisions in the capital and set the stage for more violence along those lines, said Somalia analyst Omar Mahmood.

-"People are starting to flee from Bermudo area where the pro-opposition fighters have taken positions last night, the situation is tense and there can be an armed confrontation anytime," Fadumo Ali, a resident of one of the tense neighbourhoods told AFP.

-Mogadishu residents urged both sides to stop fighting, and complained that electricity and water had been cut.
+"Any sort of miscalculation could happen... it just takes one trigger happy soldier to fire on the other side, and that's going to erupt those dynamics," the senior analyst for International Crisis Group (ICG) told AFP.

 "We need both sides to stop the fighting, have sympathy with the children and elderly," said Farah Hassan.

-"I saw several pickup trucks mounted with... weapons belonging to forces loyal to (previous president) Hassan Sheik Mohamud positioned along the main road leading to Marinaya," said Ali Hassan, who lives in the northern Kaaraan district.

-"There is no fighting, but the government forces are also stationed a few blocks away."
-Mohamud said Sunday that "forces loyal to" Farmajo had attacked his house, which the government denied.

-The internal security ministry said security forces had foiled attacks by an "organised militia".
+Former president Hassan Sheik Mohamud said Sunday that "forces loyal to" Farmajo had attacked his house.
+The government denied this, saying security forces had foiled attacks by an "organised militia".

 While schools and universities were closed, life in some of the unaffected neighbourhoods proceeded much as usual.